Summer Pass artwork

 Who is eligible for the summer pass?

-The pass is for high school age students who are transit-dependent and face barriers in accessing public transportation to get to school, work, activities, social or other community services, or other destinations during the summer.
+The pass is for anyone age 14-18 who wants to access public transportation to get to school, work, activities, social or other community services, or other destinations during the summer.

 What if a student is 18 or 19 years old and has recently graduated?